 Summer Crabgrass Control Starts Now Fairway Green and many other turf care managers will start their first application of pre-emergent Crabgrass control this month through early March.
-Crabgrass will usually start to germinate in late March or early April throughout the Transitional Zone.
-Germination will occur when soil temperatures are about 53 degrees and 3… Read more »
+Crabgrass Germination will usually start when soil temperatures are about 53 degrees and 2 to 4 inches deep, which is late March or early April throughout the Transitional… Read more »

 As we have mentioned, it’s important to be diligent about keeping leaves and other debris off of your turf.
 Severe damage will occur if leaves stay on your turf for extended periods.
 If you have a Fescue lawn that had seeding or sod in the fall, damage can be quick and severe.
 Rather than raking,… Read more »

 Poa Annua (Annual Bluegrass) Poa annua (annual Bluegrass) is a common winter annual grassy weed seen in all turf types.
 Poa annua is one of the more frustrating weeds in home lawns from November to May.
 It is easily seen in warm season turf during the winter because the turf is dormant while Poa annua… Read more »